Your Cat’s Headbutting Behavior: What, Why, and Related Questions

 - No sideswipe action with the cheek

-- Relentless pressing usually of objects like the wall, floor, or furniture rather than people
+- Relentless pressing, usually against objects like the wall, floor, or furniture rather than people

 - Abnormal vocalization, meowing, or screaming